Criticism of the Food and Drug Administration: Allegations that the FDA covered up exportation of unsafe products

+Failure to enforce export restrictions on unsafe blood products

 In the 1980s, Cutter Laboratories introduced a heat-treated version of Factor VIII concentrate in the US, designed to eliminate the risk of HIV transmission.
 However, Cutter continued to market the untreated product overseas, potentially spreading HIV while the safer product was marketed in the US.

 Cutter initially had a voluntary agreement with the FDA to stop marketing the untreated product.
 However, when it became clear that Cutter was not complying with the agreement, the FDA ordered the company to cease marketing untreated blood products, stating: "It was unacceptable for them to ship that material overseas."

+Alleged cover-up of exportation issues

-At the same time, the FDA, according to Cutter's internal documents, asked that the issue be "quietly solved without alerting the Congress, the medical community and the public", leading to charges that the FDA was complicit in covering up Cutter's actions.
+Following Cutter's non-compliance, critics allege that the FDA sought to cover up Cutter Laboratories' non-compliance with its agreement to stop exporting unsafe Factor VIII blood products, even after issuing a mandatory order to cease.
+According to Cutter's internal documents, the FDA asked that the issue be "quietly solved without alerting the Congress, the medical community and the public", leading to charges that the FDA was complicit in covering up Cutter's actions.

 Allegations that unsafe drugs are approved

+Oversight of safety concerns in drug approvals

 Some critics believe that the FDA has been apt to overlook safety concerns in approving new drugs, and is slow to withdraw approved drugs once evidence shows them to be unsafe.
 Rezulin (troglitazone) and Vioxx (rofecoxib) are high-profile examples of drugs approved by the FDA which were later withdrawn from the market for posing unacceptable risks to patients.